-- Provides higher structural strength - important for heavy packages
+- Provides a higher structural strength - important for heavy packages

-- Long-term bonds - key for shipping strength
+- Long-term bonds - the key for shipping strength

-- Customer experience - open package without knife or scissors
+- Customer experience - open a package without knife or scissors

-- Appearance - professional looking seal, no cracks or folds in tape
+- Appearance - a professional looking seal, no cracks or folds in tape

 - Operator training time